gammasoft71/cpp_modern_course/README.md

 * This course aimed at inexperienced developers as well as experienced developers with no knowledge of Modern C++.
 * This course covers concepts from C++98 to C++23, while keeping modern C++ in mind.
 * The corresponding C++ version is indicated for each concept and feature.
+* This course was inspired in part by [cpluspluscourse](https://github.com/hsf-training/cpluspluscourse).

 ## Example